Haijian06/EartAgent/README.md

    > ```
 5. There are many more tools available to us, as follows, and UtilityTools is full of them for you to explore.
    >UtilityTools has many tools for you to explore.
+   >```python
    >from EartAgent.utils.UT import UtilityTools
    >tools = UtilityTools()
    >```
    >
 ### 🚀 Encapsulation Examples

-In EartAgent we provide a lot of out-of-the-box wrapper examples for developers to use, such as (website cloning, essay writing, real-time voice dialog, etc.).
+1. In EartAgent we provide a lot of out-of-the-box wrapper examples for developers to use, such as (website cloning, essay writing, real-time voice dialog, etc.).
 How to use it?
 Let's take real-time voice dialog as an example
    > Still need to apply for api_key in advance, according to your needs to [apply](https://dashscope.console.aliyun.com/apiKey):
-   > ``python
+   > ```python
    >from EartAgent.app_packaging.voice_dialog_assistant import VoiceAssistant
    >assistant = VoiceAssistant(api_key=“your_api_key”)
    >assistant.run()
    > ```
 ### 🤗 Reflection mechanism

-In EartAgent we can have the Agent reflect on itself to output better answers
+1. In EartAgent we can have the Agent reflect on itself to output better answers
    > ```python.
    >from EartAgent.thinking.reflector import AgentReflector
    >qwen_reflector = AgentReflector(qwen_agent)